 · Not be a member of any other Club from OGAE International.

 · Be older than 30 years of age.

 Being a Board member is strictly on a volunteer basis and no payment will be received for undertaking these duties.

-A minimum of every four (4) years elections will be held.
+Elections will be held a minimum of once every four (4) years.
 The incumbent Board will appoint a member to undertake the role of Elections Officer.
 The Elections Officer must be a paid member of the Club, but will be ineligible to stand for election for any position.